omarish/elon/README.md

     time.sleep(10)
 ```

-We could rewrite it as an async task:
+We could rewrite it as an async task using elon:

 ```python
 import asyncio